We are thrilled to share that The Garfield Weston Foundation has confirmed a generous grant of £150,000 towards redevelopment of our Deptford studios.

-The Trustees were fully behind our vision is to refurbish and extend Cockpit Deptford to create a thriving hub for craft, providing additional affordable artist studios and opening up spaces for community workshops, events and training.
+The Trustees were fully behind our vision to refurbish and extend Cockpit Deptford to create a thriving hub for craft, providing additional affordable artist studios and opening up spaces for community workshops, events and training.

 The Trustees commented on the importance of affordable spaces for artists, craftspeople and makers to be able to work and develop their careers, especially as London is such an expensive place to live.